 While academic research in structural optimization has produced highly sophisticated algorithms, a persistent and critical gap remains between these theoretical models and the practical realities of the construction site.
 This challenge is particularly acute in the design of Reinforced Concrete (RC) frames, one of the most prevalent structural forms in contemporary architecture.
 The design of these structures is inherently a complex multi-objective optimization problem (MOOP), demanding the simultaneous consideration of numerous, often conflicting, objectives (Esfandiary M et al., 2016; Ehrgott, 2012).
 For decades, designers have navigated the core trade-off between minimizing construction costs for economic efficiency and ensuring structural safety against external forces like earthquakes (Djedoui N et al., 2025; Faghirnejad S, 2023).
 Recently, this complex balancing act has been further complicated by the urgent demand for carbon neutrality and Sustainable Design within the construction industry (Akadiri & Fadiya, 2013).
 Consequently, a truly practical and modern optimization approach must not only resolve the cost-safety dilemma but also holistically account for the embodied carbon produced during material production and construction processes (Paya-Zaforteza et al., 2009; Mergos P, 2024; Werner & Burns, 2012).

 The traditional design methodology for RC structures predominantly relies on the designer’s expertise and iterative trial and error.
 This traditional approach has inherent limitations in identifying optimal solutions that concurrently addresses multiple objectives and constraints with intricate trade-offs.
 As structures increase in size and complexity, the implementation of automated optimization techniques is becoming imperative.
-In this context, metaheuristic search techniques, such as Genetic Algorithms (GA), have gained recognition as powerful optimization tools capable of effectively identifying optimal solutions to complex and nonlinear problems like RC frames (Kaveh & Talatahari, 2009; Aslay S et al., 2024; Kaveh A et al., 2023; Dehnavipour H et al., 2019; Akin A & Saka M, 2015; Heydari F et al., 2025).
+In this context, metaheuristic search techniques, such as Genetic Algorithms (GA), have gained recognition as powerful optimization tools capable of effectively identifying optimal solutions to complex and nonlinear problems like RC frames (Kaveh & Sabzi, 2011; Aslay S et al., 2024; Kaveh A et al., 2023; Dehnavipour H et al., 2019; Akin A & Saka M, 2015; Heydari F et al., 2025; Bekdaş & Nigdeli, 2014).

 Over recent decades, research on the optimization of RC frame structures has exhibited significant progress.
 Initial investigations predominantly concentrated on single objectives, such as minimizing construction costs or structural weight (Govindaraj & Ramasamy, 2005; Mergos P, 2021; Bekdaş & Nigdeli, 2013).
 However, the contemporary research paradigm is increasingly oriented towards multi-objective optimization, which elucidates trade-offs between cost and performance, or between cost and environmental impact (Kaveh A et al., 2020).
 In addressing these multi-objective optimization challenges, the Non-dominated Sorting Genetic Algorithm II (NSGA-II) has proven its efficacy in efficiently identifying the Pareto-optimal front in complex problems.
-This is achieved through features such as rapid non-dominated sorting, crowding distance operation to ensure solution diversity, and an elitism strategy for preserving superior solutions (Deb et al., 2000).
+This is achieved through features such as rapid non-dominated sorting, crowding distance operation to ensure solution diversity, and an elitism strategy for preserving superior solutions (Deb et al., 2002).
 Consequently, it has become the de facto standard algorithm (Babaei & Mollayi, 2016; Zavala et al., 2016; Nebro et al., 2022).